dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 #### Limited Resources

+Some resources are fixed in one way or another, particularly with respect to leadership roles.
+There is only one Speaker of the House & Minority Whip; one Majority Leader & one Minority Leader.
+And you can't exactly eagerly expect this to fall in your lap.
+First of all, there are going to be dozens of congressmen ahead of you.
+Secondly, if you're salivating at the thought of a leadership role, that could lead to some negative intra-party politics.

+Looking at the congressmen on or just above your seniority, and doing a bit of political calculus, you could imagine that some of you might occupy or compete for those roles someday.
+If you're both good politicians, then you'll both know it too, even if it's 5 or 10 years out.
+Intra-party competition is a great, in moderation.

+Gauging upcoming interchange in committee leadership roles or the opposing party is far more useful political calculus, with a similar 5 to 10 year timescale.
+You get to determine people on the opposing team that you should remain ingratiated to ... lulz.
+Don't piss off those guys because in a few years, you're going to need to get some legislation through a committee and you want that wheel to stay greased.
+Ideally, you wouldn't worry about such things because ...

+![Zima Guy from SNL]

+There's a limited amount of time each year for the House & Senate floor agendas.
+The same applies to committees, which sometimes handle only one bill per issue per session.
+They might only try to tackle medical marijuana once per year.
+So, if the House Criminal Justice Committee votes that down, that might be it.
+Interestingly, the House Criminal Justice Committee is chaired by Bob Goodlatte, Roanoke's House Rep. I knew he was on it, but I didn't realize he was the chair.
+That's the committee that discusses various marijuana reforms.

+In the nineties, it was really tough to get drug reform heard in any legislative forum, state or federal.
+The level of debate has increased considerably since then, but progress has been slow on this issue in particular.
+It's just really hard to get representatives to get on board with drug reform.
+The people making decisions in state and federal legislatures are upstanding citizens.
+What upstanding citizen is going to champion that cause?
+LOL.
+You're basically saying, "You know what my community needs?
+More drugs!"
+Even if they support drug reform, it's expensive in terms of political capital.
+Then, if it doesn't make progress, you just wasted those resources and political capital, which may have been better spent elsewhere.
+So it's been difficult to make progress on that front.

+The committee system tends to stall reforms a bit, partly to encourage healthy debate.
+It's by design & I'll discuss that in my next article on political theory.

   - some resources are fixed in some way.
     - there is only one Speaker of the House and one Minority Whip
       - one Majority/Minority leader